-How scalable is WordPress?
-I hear this question a lot from both aspiring website owners and agency owners alike.
-Having had the chance to work with many Shark Tank businesses, as part of a team of people who handled marketing for Robert Herjavick’s investments, I know how important it is to have a reliable website that can handle mass traffic.
-I’ve heard stories time and time again about how a company’s website crashed during that key moment of truth when the world was checking out their product online!
+Having had the chance to work with many Shark Tank businesses, as part of a team that handled marketing for Robert Herjavick’s investments.
+I know how important it is to have a reliable website that can handle mass traffic.
+I’ve heard stories about how a company’s website crashed during that key moment when the world was checking out their product online!

 Being featured on Shark Tank will increase your traffic exponentially, rapidly consuming the resources of your web server.
 The charts below are the usage from a real product featured on Shark Tank on a machine with 128 GB of memory.
 As you can see, normal usage barely registered and when they were featured on the show it increased to 100% capacity over the course of 3 hours.
 Then the unthinkable happened, everything crashed!

 *These charts have been recreated and cleansed to remove any identifiable data.

 Left: Memory usage over the broadcast period.
 Right: Relative load compared to prior/post days.

 Follow these 4 rules to ensure your site remains above water when you experience the “Shark Tank Affect”.

 Rule 1: Choose a truly scalable WordPress hosting provider.